lmw95/MS2-thesunriseproject/README.md

 ## v.
 Skeleton
 ### Initial design
 The inital design of the website was different to how the deployed product turned out.
 [These wireframes](https://github.com/lmw95/MS2-thesunriseproject/tree/main/assets/wireframes) demonstrate the original idea - I have described the differences in the wireframes below, [click here]() to see the updated wireframes.
+I used [Balsamiq](https://balsamiq.com/) to build my wireframes.

 * **Header**: The webpage title is now centered within a div which is itself also centered in the middle of the hero body.
 There are now only two items in the navigation menu and the background no longer scrolls, it is just a static image.
 * **Information center**: This is now a toggleable subsection with Bulma tiles containing content about the area.